johanbove/seasonalclock-gnome/README.md

-# Seasonal Clock Gnome Shell Extension
+# Seasonal Hours Clock Gnome Shell Extension

 <https://seasonalclock.org/>

+This concept originated in [Twodays Crossing](https://github.com/earthstar-project/twodays-crossing), an Earthstar chat app.
+This clock was created by [@cinnamon-bun](https://github.com/cinnamon-bun).
+We miss you.

+## About

-This is a basic implementation of a Gnome Shell Extension that displays the current hour as the Seasonal Hour in the form of its representative emoji.
+This is a basic implementation of a "Gnome Shell Extension" that displays the current hour as the Seasonal Hour in the form of its representative emoji.

 ## Changelog